 - 1. For lots of one acre or more: - a.
-The density of a Multi-Family Building or a Multi-Family Development without an Apartment Building shall not exceed 8 dwelling units per whole acre.
-For example, the maximum density of a 1.8 acre lot shall not exceed 8 dwelling units. - b.
-The density of an Apartment Building or a Multi-Family Development which includes an Apartment Building shall not exceed 12 dwelling units per whole acre. - 2.
-For lots under one acre, the density of a Multi-Family Building and a Multi-Family Development shall not exceed its relative portion of an acre.
-For example, the maximum density of a .5 acre lot shall not exceed 4 dwelling units.
+The density of a Multi-Family Building or a Multi-Family Development without an Apartment Building shall not exceed 8 dwelling units per whole acre of Land Available for Development.
+For example, the maximum density of a lot with 1.8 acres of Land Available for Development shall not exceed 8 dwelling units.
+(Amended 11-14-22) - b.
+The density of an Apartment Building or a Multi-Family Development which includes an Apartment Building shall not exceed 12 dwelling units per whole acre of Land Available for Development.
+(Amended 11-14-22) - For lots under one acre, the density of a Multi-Family Building and a Multi-Family Development shall not exceed its relative portion of an acre of Land Available for Development.
+For example, the maximum density of a .5 acre lot shall not exceed 4 dwelling units. - 3.
+Land Available for Development = Total area of the site minus the area subject to upland utility easements and minus 50% of all areas subject to protection under the Wetlands Protection Act, G.L. c.
+131, 840, and the Town's General Wetlands Protection Bylaw, Article XXI of the General Bylaws.
+(Added 11-14-22) - 4.

-(Amended 11-19-18 and 11-18-19) - 3.
 An Applicant is not entitled to the maximum possible number of dwelling units described herein.
 The number of dwelling units for a Multi-Family Development and/or Multi-Family Building shall be determined by the Planning and Economic Development Board in accordance with the criteria specified in Paragraph I. Decision herein.

-(Added 11-16-20)
+(Added 11-16-20 and amended 11-14-22)